kbase/narrative/docs/developer/data_import.md

 ## Staging Service

-This fetches the list of files from the Staging service every Each row represents one file - these get rendered by the [StagingAreaViewer](../../kbase-extension/static/kbase/js/widgets/narrative_core/upload/stagingAreaViewer.js) module.
+The Staging Service acts as a first stop for importing data.
+This service provides an API to a KBase-hosted file system.
+Each user has separate file storage under their username.
+The Narrative front end uses a [REST client](../../kbase-extension/static/kbase/js/api/StagingServiceClient.js) to get access to that service.

+## Staging Service Viewer

+Users can interact with the Staging Service through the Import tab of the data slideout.
+The top portion of this tab is controlled by the [FileUploadWidget](../../kbase-extension/static/kbase/js/widgets/narrative_core/upload/fileUploadWidget.js).
+This uses [Dropzone](https://www.dropzone.dev/js/) to provide a drag-and-drop interface for uploading files.
+If the user's account is linked to Globus, an active link is also provided.

+The bottom portion of the Import tab acts as a file browser and selector for starting the Import process.
+The staged files get rendered by the [StagingAreaViewer](../../kbase-extension/static/kbase/js/widgets/narrative_core/upload/stagingAreaViewer.js) module.
+This viewer fetches the list of files from the Staging Service, updating every 30 seconds (by default, configured in [config.json](../../src/config.json.templ)).

 ## Data Import

 Data import is initiated by selecting one or more data files from the Import tab, then running the Importer app for that data type.
 When at least one file has a data type chosen and its checkbox selected, the `Import Selected` button will activate.
 Clicking that will close the slideout and open a Bulk Import cell and/or at least one App Cell with the relative file path entered.
-File paths are given as the relative path from the root of the Staging Area without the username - the username is assumed and will be added at app run time.
+File paths are given as the relative path from the root of the Staging Area without the username - the username is assumed to be the root, and will be added at app run time.

 ### Importer App Configuration